 DIRECTOR OF ADVOCACY:-RAUL RODRIGUEZ.
 Raul is a Navy Veteran who served nearly 20 years as a Customs and Border Protection officer in the Rio Grande Valley.
 Raul received our nation's highest award in Washington DC for his service.
 After discovering that he was not actually born in the U.S. he fought deportation for five years before finally being allowed to remain in the U.S. but without citizenship.

-BILL MEANS - Founder of the International Indian Treaty Council and currently President of the Board.
-During his 9 years as Executive Director, he was responsible for the establishment of a system for documenting human rights violations against Indians.
-He is Co-founder of the U.N.
-Working Group on Indigenous Populations and an expert on U.S. & Indian Treaty relations.
+BILL MEANS : Bill is Founder of the International Indian Treaty Council.
+During his 9 years as Executive Director, he was responsible for the establishment of a system for documenting human rights violations against Native Americans.
+He is Co-founder of the United Nations working group on Indigenous Populations and an expert on U.S. & Indian Treaty relations.

 SCOTT ROBERTSON: Scott worked for the Family Addiction Treatment Center in Las Cruces, New Mexico and the Sexual Assault Unit in El Paso.
 He supports and maintains traditional Native healing and cultural practices including working with traumatized youth using the sweat lodge as treatment.
 His efforts were instrumental in bringing long-term healing to vulnerable youth.